Democracy: Democratization

 Evidence consistent with conventional theories of why democracy emerges and is sustained has been hard to come by.
 Statistical analyses have challenged modernisation theory by demonstrating that there is no reliable evidence for the claim that democracy is more likely to emerge when countries become wealthier, more educated, or less unequal.
 In fact, empirical evidence shows that economic growth and education may not lead to increased demand for democratization as modernization theory suggests: historically, most countries attained high levels of access to primary education well before transitioning to democracy.
 Rather than acting as a catalyst for democratization, in some situations education provision may instead be used by non-democratic regimes to indoctrinate their subjects and strengthen their power.

 The assumed link between education and economic growth is called into question when analyzing empirical evidence.
 Across different countries, the correlation between education attainment and math test scores is very weak (.07).
 A similarly weak relationship exists between per-pupil expenditures and math competency (.26).
 Additionally, historical evidence suggests that average human capital (measured using literacy rates) of the masses does not explain the onset of industrialization in France from 1750 to 1850 despite arguments to the contrary.
 Together, these findings show that education does not always promote human capital and economic growth as is generally argued to be the case.
 Instead, the evidence implies that education provision often falls short of its expressed goals, or, alternatively, that political actors use education to promote goals other than economic growth and development.

-Some scholars have searched for the "deep" determinants of contemporary political institutions, be they geographical or demographic.
-More inclusive institutions lead to democracy because as people gain more power, they are able to demand more from the elites, who in turn have to concede more things to keep their position.
-This virtuous circle may end up in democracy.